hugohadfield/fbr_analysis/README.md

 Contains the Matlab code for the interactive analysis of the race car data collected with the PycroSquirt library

+Two datasets of testing a custom built race car with engine trouble are included

-To get started run fuelVis.m
+To get started run fuelvis.m